mgrofsky/Ytel-API-NODEJS/README.md

 ### <a name="list_bounces"></a>![Method: ](https://apidocs.io/img/method.png ".EmailController.listBounces") listBounces

-> List out all email addresses that have bounced
+> Retrieve a list of emails that have bounced.

 ```javascript